 Charge Clients by the Project

-When you create your cost estimates for the projects you work on for them, build the time it takes for these meetings into the cost.
-For example, if you do a project and you’re figuring it will take you 10 hours to write it, 2 hours to edit it, and 6 hours of travel and meeting time at $50/hour, tell them that the project will cost them $900.
-Then it’s up to you to balance your time and effort within that amount.
+When you create your cost estimates for the projects you work on for clients, build the time it takes for these meetings into the cost.
+For example, if you do a project and you’re figuring it will take you 10 hours to write it, two hours to edit it, and six hours of travel and meeting time at $50/hour, tell them that the project will cost them $900.
+(But there are other factors to consider that may account for your time, which we address below.
+That $900 figure doesn’t account for other tasks you need to include...so keep reading!)

-Quoting clients a project price instead of an hourly rate also helps to make their lives easier: They know they’ll just need to give you one check, instead of looking at an itemized list of how you’ve spent your time for the various parts of the project.
+Quoting clients a project price instead of an hourly rate also helps to make clients’ lives easier.
+They know they’ll just need to give you one check instead of looking at an itemized list of how you’ve spent your time for the various parts of the project.
 (Plus, it’s a real pain in the rear for you to keep that itemized list!)

-When you’re quoting a price to a client, you want to make sure they know what they’re getting for the price.
+When you’re quoting a price to a client, you want to make sure clients know what they’re getting for the price.
 So, you do need to include exactly what you’re going to deliver to them.
-For example, if you’re writing a 5-page website, you may say:
+For example, if you’re writing a five-page website, you may say:

 - Homepage